Subscribe to Our Blog

 - Bottom-up sales forecasting: Bottom-up sales forecasting starts at the ground level with reps reporting what they think they can close based on the opportunities in play.
 Instead of leadership developing models, bottom-up forecast requires managers and reps to inspect their pipeline, review sales activity and engagement and call their number.

 - Qualitative sales forecasting: An estimate of sales performance is created based on long-time expertise or well-versed industry knowledge, rather than historic performance.
 Qualitative forecasting relies on industry knowledge from your experts in the field, rather than real data.

 - Quantitative sales forecasting: Alternatively, quantitative sales forecasting relies on historic sales data to inform future sales predictions.
 Using a time-series sales forecasting model helps identify patterns in the data to predict where you’ll land based on current sales pipeline coverage.

 We discuss all of the methods of sales forecasting in depth in our story The Definitive Guide to Sales Forecasting Methods (and Which Is Right for You).

 How to Forecast Sales: Execute Your Sales Forecasting Process

-Although every company may take a different approach to sales forecasting, we believe in the bottom up approach because it’s based on data from deals happening in real-time.
-Here’s what a proven bottom-up sales forecasting process looks like:
+Although every company may take a different approach to sales forecasting, we believe in the bottom-up approach because it’s based on data from deals happening in real time.
+Here’s how to forecast sales using a proven bottom-up process: